 Spending less, however, is hard for most of us.
 It always seems so easy, in our heads.
 Cut out the coffee store latte and make a pot of coffee at home.
 Cook dinner instead of eating out.
 Take the leftovers to work for lunch the next day.
 What these things have in common is they require us to change our behavior, much like diet and exercise are part of losing weight.

-Change is hard, as illustrated by another Statistic Brain nugget, only 9.2% of people surveyed felt they were successful in achieving their New Year’s resolution.
+Change is hard, as illustrated by another Fidelity nugget, only 27% of people surveyed felt they were successful in achieving their financial New Year’s resolution.
 If you or someone you know is looking to get in better shape financially, I’ve got a few tips that shouldn’t require much sacrifice.

 Per the US Department of Labor Bureau of Labor Statistics, in their Consumer Expenditure Survey, a 2015 household earning between $150,000 - $199,999 had an average after-tax income of $139,555 and expenses of $113,272.
 Given peoples’ propensity to want to save more versus spend less, the following ideas should allow for less debt and more savings without sacrificing too much spending.